April 02, 2019

 plants is stimulated again and they begin to grow and

-generate energy.
 Through light, heat and water, the unrestricted

 photosynthesis can take place again and the fresh grass